Treatment of Hepatitis C

 - Genotype 2: Sovaldi (sofosbuvir) is taken with ribavirin.
-Treatment duration is 12 weeks for HCV genotype 2 and 24 weeks for genotype 3.
+Treatment duration is 12 weeks.
+The cure rates were up to 100%.

-Note: Do not take St. Johns’ wort with sofosbuvir (Sovaldi, Harvoni) or Olysio (simeprevir) containing medications.
-Be sure to notify your medical provider if you are taking any prescription drugs, over-the-counter medications or herbal remedies.
+Note: It is important to notify your medical provider if you are taking any prescription drugs, over-the-counter medications or herbal remedies.
 These drugs could affect how the HCV medications work.

 Ribavirin Warning: Ribavirin has been shown to cause birth defects and miscarriages.
 Women of childbearing age, their male partners, and female partners of male patients taking ribavirin must use at least two forms of effective contraception during treatment and during the six-month post-treatment follow-up period.
 A woman should have a pregnancy test at certain time points during therapy.